 Advantages

-- Suitability for low-power devices: Devices such as remote controls, clocks, and certain electronics benefit from the steady and reliable power supply of Low Drain batteries, ensuring consistent performance over extended periods.
+- Suitability for low-power devices: Devices such as remote controls, clocks, and specific electronics benefit from the steady and reliable power supply of low-drain batteries, ensuring consistent performance over extended periods.

 - Stable performance: These batteries offer stable and predictable performance, making them suitable for devices that require a continuous, albeit lower, power output without the need for rapid energy discharges.